 About

-Dr Adam Cruise
+Adam Cruise PhD

-Founder and Director
+Founder and Director of Endangered Wildlife Investigations

 Dr Adam Cruise has been a wildlife journalist for twenty years.
 Decades of reporting on global wildlife issues such as poaching, trade and trophy hunting led him to delve deeper into the mechanisms fuelling such issues.
 Cruise, together with various individuals and teams of experts, have uncovered and reported on topics from trophy hunting and poaching to the trade in endangered species from elephants to Coral reef fishes.
 Cruise has a PhD in Philosophy specialising in environmental ethics and has contributed to a number of international publications and documentaries.